TONY-H83/Election_Analysis/README.md

 ## Summary

 This was great way to demonstrate just how useful building out a Python script can be.
 This analysis could have been done directly in Excel but it would have taken several different pivot tables, formulas, and lost of manual manipulation of the raw data.
-The manual touch points also introduce the possibility of human error as this manual work would need to be done everytime a change or update needs to be made.
-Creating a Pything script to automate the analysis means that it can be used over and over in the comming years.
+The manual touch points also introduce the possibility of human error as this manual work would need to be done every time a change or update needs to be made.
+Creating a Python script to automate the analysis means that it can be used over and over in the coming years.
 It can also be easily modified and repurposed.
 This exercise was very useful as it not only helped me create my first script in Python but also perform input and write functions.